abdallahelmalawany/AWS-CI-CD-using-CodePipline/README.md

 🛠️ Setup & Deployment Instructions
-1. Clone and Prepare the Repository bash
+1. Clone and Prepare the Repository

        git clone <your-github-repo-url>
        cd <repo-name>
        # Copy all the project files into this directory
        git add .
        git commit -m "Initial commit with all project files" git push origin main

 2. Create the IAM Role for CodeDeploy

        Go to the IAM console in AWS.

        Create a new role for CodeDeploy.

        Attach the managed policies AmazonS3ReadOnlyAccess and AWSCodeDeployRole.

        Name the role codedeploy_service_role.

 3. Deploy the Infrastructure

 The deploy.sh script is the main entry point.
-It sources environment-specific configuration and runs the other scripts. bash
+It sources environment-specific configuration and runs the other scripts.

     # Make the scripts executable
     chmod +x *.sh

     # Deploy to the QC (Quality Control) environment
     ./deploy.sh qc

     # Later, deploy to Production
     # ./deploy.sh prod

 This script will sequentially create: